freewizard20/shoveling/Twitter.md

 32. The world flows gently but without stopping.
 See where all it goes and you shall be rewarded with everything and a peace of mind.
 33. The physicist is the one nearest to God.
 34. And you think he's a stupid persion?
 Because he had silly like assumptions?
 Nothing would progress if at least of it.
 And what do you think who contributed the better?
+35. Imagining is not a silly thing.
+Imagining makes progress.
+No, seriously.